mNutella/simple-nft-marketplace/README.md

-This is a simple boilerplate for nft marketplace
+This is a simple boilerplate for NFT marketplace (Ethereum/Polygon).

+Only _own_ and _frozen_ OpenSea's NFTs are supported.

 ## Getting Started